Aicent-Stack/manifesto/rfcs/RFC-004-ZCMK-BLOOD.md

 ---

-### 4. Technical Heritage & Evolution
+### 4. Technical Foundation & Economic Evolution
-*Repurposing the historical Crossroads of Aicent.com, ZCMK evolves the legacy of global telecom clearing into the realm of autonomous AI economics.
-While old systems charged for "Roaming," ZCMK facilitates "Metabolism"—ensuring that value flows as freely and efficiently as information itself.*
+*Activating the Aicent.com namespace—a strategic digital crossroads historically recognized for its role in global clearing and value mediation—ZCMK transforms the paradigm of resource exchange into the realm of Autonomous AI Economics.
+While legacy architectures imposed frictional taxes on data mobility and interconnectivity, ZCMK facilitates "Metabolism"—a zero-commission protocol for the frictionless circulation of value at nanosecond resolution, ensuring that capital flows as efficiently as the intelligence it fuels.*

 ---
 **SYSTEM STATUS: HOMEOTASIS**